asparks1987/UISP-NOC/android/README.md

-# Android Wrapper (WebView)
+# Android Companion App (WebView)

 This module provides a minimal Android application that wraps the UISP NOC dashboard inside a WebView.
 It is intended for technicians who want a dedicated launcher on handheld devices without installing a full browser bookmark or PWA.
+Think of it as the officially blessed companion: it mirrors the siren/vibration from Gotify alerts, stores sessions between shifts, and drops techs directly into outage grids the moment they unlock their phone.

 ---